 Ghosts, BBC One (2019 – present)

 We’re moving away from the heartbreak and drama a little bit with this next show from BBC One.
-Ghosts is a horror sitcom with two seasons currently under its belt, with a third having just wrapped up production in April 2021.
+Ghosts is a horror sitcom with three seasons currently under its belt.

 The show follows Mike and Alison Cooper, a young married couple who are trying to find their first home to settle into.
 Out of nowhere, Alison inherits an old and run-down mansion from a distant relative, and they set into motion their plan to renovate and turn it into a luxury hotel.